 Now, these generalizations are not entirely accurate because the students in my advanced classes do not have these issues.
 Most of my “advanced” students are highly engaged and put in great effort.
 Even those who aren’t fully engaged are at least reading, writing, and comprehending at OR above grade level.
-I have 2 “advanced” classes and two regular classes but I focus the majority of my strategy towards my regular classes because it seems that is where I’m needed most.
+I have two “advanced” classes and three regular classes but I will focus the majority of this post on my regular classes.

 - Issue #1 is that many students are lacking basic reading, writing, and comprehension skills.